TLS10GC-IP Reference Design

 command> myFullduplex https://ip:port/fullduplex/pattern/length

-port represent server’s port number
+port represents server’s port number

-pattern represent data pattern
+pattern represents the data pattern

-length represent data length in byte
+length represents the data length in byte

 This command is used to transfer data between the client and the server in full duplex mode.
 It simulates POST method of HTTP with the fullduplex URL that requests a data pattern from the server and also uploads the data pattern to the server. myFullduplex function is called to extract the server’s IP address and the server’s port number, initialize network parameters, set registers to start data generator/verification and monitor status.
 The sequence of the myFullduplex function is as follows.

-5) Set the data pattern type to USER_TX_PATT_TYPE_REG and the data length to USER_TX_PATT_LEN_REG for Tx operation and set the HTTP header length to HTTPHEADER_LEN_REG, and the trailer length to HTTPTRAILER_LEN_REG, set the data pattern type to USER_RX_VERIFY_TYPE_REG and the data length to USER_RX_VERIFY_LEN_REG to verify data pattern for Rx operation.
+6) Set the HTTP header length to HTTPHEADER_LEN_REG, the trailer length to HTTPTRAILER_LEN_REG, set the data pattern type to USER_RX_VERIFY_TYPE_REG and the data length to USER_RX_VERIFY_LEN_REG to verify data pattern for Rx operation.

-6) Monitor Tx operation status by considering the remaining data pattern length (USER_TX_PATT_LEN_REG) and TOE10GLL busy status (TOE_STS_INTREG) and Rx operation status by considering verification status (TLS_VERIFY_INVALID) and remaining verify pattern length (USER_RX_VERIFY_LEN_REG).
+7) Monitor Tx operation status by considering the remaining data pattern length (USER_TX_PATT_LEN_REG) and TOE10GLL busy status (TOE_STS_INTREG) and Rx operation status by considering verification status (TLS_VERIFY_INVALID) and remaining verify pattern length (USER_RX_VERIFY_LEN_REG).

-Table 3-7 myFullduplex function
+Table 8 myFullduplex function

-int myFullduplex(unsigned char *urlStr) |
+int myFullduplex(unsigned char *urlstr) |

 |